echo2echo/Perl-Web-Images/README.md

 .
 Arrange photo file names alphanumerically to determine display order when running this script.

-To unzip github zip file use linux "unzip" with the -d flag to upzip into your prefered directory.
+To unzip github zip file use Linux "unzip" with the -d flag to upzip into your prefered directory.

 Change location of unzipped directory to something like the following